NguyenDucAnh-2k6/Simplex-tabular-form/README.md

-# The problem of planning n types of plants, maximizing profit while being subjected to m constraints maybe cost limit, growing time...
+# The problem of planning n types of plants, maximizing profit while being subjected to m constraints maybe cost limit, growing time..., an issue confronting farming in Viet Nam.
 This can be modeled using standard Linear Program
 Solve the LP problem with Simplex method under the Tabular form

          max f(x) = C[1]*X[1] + C[2]*X[2] +  . . . + C[n]*X[n]